sarahamer13/reading-notes/Reading10-301.md

 ### *What is a ‘range error’?* ###

-- When you try to manipulate an object with some kind of length and give it an invalid length and this kind of errors will show up.
+- When you try to manipulate an object with some kind of length and give it an invalid length and this kind of error will show up.

 ### *What is a ‘type error’?* ###

-- This types of errors show up when the types (number, string and so on) you are trying to use or access are incompatible, like accessing a property in an undefined type of variable.
+- These types of errors show up when the types (number, string, and so on) you are trying to use or access are incompatible, like accessing a property in an undefined type of variable.

 ### *What is a breakpoint?* ###